DanielGutmann/mltoolkit/mldp/README.md

 ### Tutorials ###

 For a more detailed presentation of the module's features and applications, please refer to the <a href="/tutorials">tutorials folder</a>.
-Please note that the tutorial is slightly outdated.
+Please note that the tutorial is **slightly outdated**.

 ## Main principles ##